 Each student receives individualized attention in order to accurately identify their strengths and weaknesses.
 Students with similar needs are grouped together, and we adjust our teaching methodology and curriculum to best suit the group.
 Students of El Pueblo are individually evaluated on a consistent basis to determine levels of English language reading, writing, and comprehension.
 Project staff and volunteers meet on a regular basis with parents and students to ensure El Pueblo is fulfilling their specific needs.
 Considerable effort is made to create environments that foster friendships between different families, relationships which cultivate continued learning outside the program as students tutor each other during interactions in their daily lives.
 Our instructors design classes to break down initial barriers and instill confidence in the students that they will succeed.

-Fall 2018 classes are held Tuesdays and Thursdays from 6:00-8:00 p.m. beginning on August 21.
-To enroll, please call (228) 436-3986 and make a 20-minute individual registration appointment.
+Fall 2019 classes are held Tuesdays and Thursdays from 6:00-8:00 p.m. beginning on October 15, 2019.
+To enroll, please call (228) 436-3986 and make a 20-minute individual registration appointment with Allison Hanson.
 Students are asked to make a $40 donation to cover the cost of their book and other learning materials, but no families will be denied enrollment if unable to pay.
 Registration is open throughout the semester.